 Spring/Summer Planting Instructions (Containerized)

-If you’ve purchased our trees from one of our retailers located throughout the US, it is important to consider your local weather conditions and the stage of dormancy of your trees.
+If you’ve purchased our trees from one of our retailers located throughout the U.S., it is important to consider your local weather conditions and the stage of dormancy of your trees.
 Our nursery is located in north Florida and we have an extended growing season here in the south.
 If your trees are fully dormant when you purchase them, they can tolerate light freezing or frost and can be planted right away.
-However, If we have experienced warm spring temperatures at the nursery, your trees may already be leafed out when they are delivered to your area.
+However, if we have experienced warm spring temperatures at the nursery, your trees may already be leafed out when they are delivered to your area.
 In this case, the trees need to be protected from freezing or frost until your local weather has warmed up or your area has gone beyond the last spring frost date.
-The trees can be kept outside in their containers, protecting them from freezing temperatures by bringing them inside a garage or barn or covering them with frost cloth, until you are ready to plant.
+The trees can be kept outside in their containers, but if you’re expecting freezing temperatures you can protect your trees by bringing them inside a garage or barn, or covering them with frost cloth until you are ready to plant.
 Remember to keep the soil in the container slightly moist, but not overly wet.

-If you have already planted your trees and they are leafed out and your area is expecting a late spring frost, protect them by wrapping the canopy with frost cloth or an old sheet.
-Prolonged temperatures below 30 degrees can cause cambial damage and even death to young trees that are already leafed out.
+If you have already planted your trees, they are leafed out, and your area is expecting a late spring frost, protect them by wrapping the canopy with frost cloth or an old sheet.
+Prolonged temperatures below 30 degrees F can cause cambial damage and even death to young trees that are already leafed out.

 If you are planning to wait until summer or even fall to plant your trees, they can be kept in their original containers.
 Just make sure to keep them watered regularly as temperatures begin to warm up.

-Your planting site selection should be in full sun and in well-drained, sandy loam soils with a pH between 5-6.5.
-Do not plant in no-low lying areas that stay saturated for long periods of time.
+Your planting site selection should be in full sun and in well-drained, sandy loam soils with a pH between 5 and 6.5.
+Do not plant in non-low-lying areas that stay saturated for long periods of time.
 Most trees do not grow well in wet soils.
 Dense clay soils stunt root growth and hold too much water, leading to weak, slow-growing trees.
 Also, avoid frost pockets (bottoms of valleys) because late frosts can hurt nut and fruit production, especially in northern locations.
-A sheltered north-facing slope protected from drying winds and low sun of winter may be better for cold windy sites.
+A sheltered north-facing slope protected from drying winds and the low sun of winter may be better for cold windy sites.
 Prepare the area by removing any weeds prior to planting.
-This step is often overlooked but is absolutely critical to any successful planting.
-Weeds and grass steal light, water and nutrients from your trees.
+This step is often overlooked but is absolutely critical to successful planting.
+Weeds and grass steal light, water, and nutrients from your trees.
 We recommend weed mats or mulch.

 Dig a hole 2 times wider than the pot, so the roots can grow outward without crowding, but not deeper than the root ball.